Neuropathy

-Peripheral neuropathy is the name given to damaged nerves in the extremities such as the hands, feet, arms and legs.
+Peripheral neuropathy is the name given to damaged nerves in the extremities, such as the hands, feet, arms and legs.
 It is characterised by burning, tingling, numb or itching pains.

 Nerves are a structure in your body which relay electronic signals to and from your brain and muscles.
-Nerves can cause your muscle to contract, either voluntarily or reflexively, and relay sensory information such as temperature and texture.
+Nerves can cause your muscles to contract, either voluntarily or reflexively, and relay sensory information such as temperature and texture.

 Numbness or a loss of sensation in the hands and feet can be a particularly dangerous symptom.
 Your nerves are responsible for letting your brain know of damage to cells and tissues due to injury, such as touching a hot plate or stepping on something sharp.
 As a result, you may experience bruises, cuts, blisters and other injuries but have no idea how they happened.

-Furthermore, ignoring an injury - especially cuts and scratches - can increase the chances of infection.
+Furthermore, ignoring an injury, especially cuts and scratches, can increase the chances of infection.

 If you suspect you have neuropathy, you should arrange an appointment with your GP.
 Your doctor can discuss the possible cause of your condition and advise an appropriate treatment.